rwilliams04/uc-xromm/packaging.md

 # Packaging

 Initial ideas for packaging study and trial data.
-See [datapackages](http://data.okfn.org/doc/data-package) for an outline of the suggested spec.
+See [datapackages](http://data.okfn.org/doc/data-package) for more details on this style of packaging.

 ## Studies